Antigonus I Monophthalmus: The Fourth Diadochi War

-The peace agreement was soon violated by Ptolemy and Cassander based on the pretext that garrisons had been placed in some of the free Greek cities by Antigonus.
+The peace agreement was soon violated by Ptolemy and Cassander based on the pretext that Antigonus had placed garrisons in some of the free Greek cities.
 Ptolemy and Cassander renewed hostilities against Antigonus.
 Demetrius Poliorcetes, the son of Antigonus, wrested part of Greece from Cassander.

 In 306 BC, Philip, Antigonus's youngest son, died a premature death, aged about 26–28.
 This was a severe blow to Antigonus, who not only lost a son, but also a general who might have been of the greatest value to him in the campaigns to come.

 After defeating Ptolemy at the naval Battle of Salamis in 306 BC, Demetrius conquered Cyprus.
-Following that victory Antigonus assumed the title of king and bestowed the same upon his son.
+Following that victory Antigonus assumed the title of king and bestowed the same royal rank upon his son.
 This was effectively a declaration by Antigonus that he now was independent from the empire.
-The other dynasts, Cassander, Ptolemy, Lysimachus and Seleucus, soon followed Antigonus' lead and declared themselves to be kings.
+The other dynasts, Cassander, Ptolemy, Lysimachus and Seleucus, soon followed Antigonus's lead and declared themselves kings.

 Antigonus now prepared a large army and a formidable fleet, the command of which he gave to Demetrius, and hastened to attack Ptolemy in his own dominions.
 His invasion of Egypt, however, proved a failure as he was unable to penetrate Ptolemy's defences and was obliged to retire, although he inflicted heavy losses on Ptolemy.